Whiteknight/Rosella/libraries/proxy.md

 ## Overview

 The Rosella Proxy Library provides a mechanism for creating configurable, transparent proxy objects.
+The proxy library provides the mechanisms for creating and working with proxies, but does not provide or suggest any particular usages for them.
+Other Rosella libraries show examples of how Proxies can be used for a variety of purposes.

 ## Concepts

 ### Proxies

-A Proxy is a stand-in object, which can be used in place of a "real" object to provide a variety of behaviors.
-For instance, a remoting proxy can be used to provide access to an object which exists remotely, such as in a different process address space, or on a different machine over the network.
+A Proxy is a stand-in object which can be used in place of a "real" object to provide a variety of behaviors.
+For instance a remoting proxy can be used to provide access to an object which exists remotely, such as in a different process address space or on a different machine over the network.
 An intercepting proxy can intercept certain accesses, such as certain method calls, and redirect them or wrap them with additional behaviors.
 A lazy loading proxy can be used as a cheap stand-in for an object which is very